A-LevelEnglish

 View mark scheme hint

-What is meant by 'tone' in poetry?
+What is meant by 'the poet's voice' in this poem?
 [2 marks]

 2 marks